poonamarora86/Coursera_Capstone/Report.md

 For example, one might want to look at all areas which has proximity to pubs, cafes, public transport etc. This project attempts cluster areas based on your provided preferences/categories.
 We then print those clusters on the map to distinguish between areas.
 That should make it easy to choose a certain areas to look for and narrow down your search.

+**Stakeholders**: People who are looking to switch house in London in general.

 ### Data

 I plan to use two datasets: